cprkv/ninja-master/readme.md

 ## TODO

+- [ ] output cmake toolchain file to use it outside
 - [ ] arguments parser for rest arguments
 - [ ] cmake integration
 - [ ] more error problem matchers